NovaActias/Augmented-Fruit-Ninja/README.md

 ## Project Overview

-Augmented Fruit Ninja brings the popular fruit-slicing game into the real world using computer vision and augmented reality technologies.
 Players use **hand gestures** detected through **MediaPipe** to slice 3D food objects that fall from the sky, all captured through their webcam in real-time.

 ### Key Features